mdavy86/kiwifruit-graph-theory/code/visualisation/fruitWeight.md

 As we have the entire population of fruit picked and assessed for these 9 Vines, we have the underlying sampling distribution.
-This distribution visually appears similar to an underlying normal distrubution, testing for normality using normal Q-Q plots conditioned by Vine;
+This distribution visually appears similar to an underlying normal distribution, testing for normality using normal Q-Q plots conditioned by Vine;

 ``` r